Quantifying the accuracy of steady states obtained from the Universal Lindblad Equation: Scaling of

 Operators whose diagonal matrix elements vanish in the eigenbasis of the Hamiltonian include many physically relevant quantities, such as the total currents of conserved quantities and, in cases of Hamiltonians with time-reversal symmetry, current densities.
-For this class of operators, we can write \be A = -i[H_{\mathcal S},Q], \ee for some finite operator $Q$~\footnote{ Note that $Q$ is not uniquely defined, since adding a term diagonal in the eigenbasis of $H_{\mathcal S}$ to $Q$ will not change $A$ }.
+For this class of operators, we can write \be I = -i[H_{\mathcal S},Q], \ee for some finite operator $Q$~\cite{note_that_Q}.
 The magnon current {$I_{n+1,n}$} for the spin chain we consider in the main text can for example be written in the form above with $Q =\sum_{k=1}^n \sigma_k^z$ (i.e., with $Q$ measuring the {total $z$-component of spin} on sites $1\ldots n$).
-We now use the above property to infer the scaling behavior of $C_A$.
+We now use the above property to infer the scaling behavior of $C_I$.